-- 1. It provides for a smooth transfer from private entrepreneur mode to a mixed model combining both services agreements and special form employment agreements (so called GIG contracts). - 2.
-It introduces many important instruments specifically for the residents of Diia City, namely, convertible loans, liquidation preferences, options and employee stock ownership plans, warranties and indemnities, and liquidated damages.
+- It provides for a smooth transfer from the private entrepreneur model to a mixed model combining both service agreements and special form employment agreements (so-called GIG contracts). - It introduces many important instruments specifically for the residents of Diia City, namely, convertible loans, liquidation preferences, options and employee stock ownership plans, warranties and indemnities, and liquidated damages.